ohisee/learn-angular-recipe/standalonecomponents/README.md

-### This is an introduction to angular standalong component, decouple from ng module
+### This is an introduction to angular standalone component, decouple from ng module

-1. standalong component
+1. standalone component
 2. bootstrap application